gboulant/todogo/doc/talks/talk01.01.userguide.rst

 .. code:: shell

-   $ todo new -t "Write the unit tests of todogo"
+   $ todo add -t "Write the unit tests of todogo"
     2 [2019-Sep-07] ○ : Write the unit tests of todogo

-   $ todo new -t "Create a beautiful web site for todogo"
+   $ todo add -t "Create a beautiful web site for todogo"
     3 [2019-Sep-07] ○ : Create a beautiful web site for todogo

 Each task is assigned a usage index (1,2,3) which you refer to with